 • June 17 (vs. SF): 8 IP, 4 Hits, 0 ER

-Take a wild guess which games Hernández won and which he lost (we went 2-2 in those 4 outings, seeing his ERA balloon from 2.51 to 3.38 in that one horrendous start).
+Take a wild guess which games Hernández won and which he lost (we went 2-2 in those four outings, seeing his ERA balloon from 2.51 to 3.38 in that one horrendous start).
 In his final 16 efforts, King Félix was mostly effective (with 10 quality starts) but had a couple more blowout outings; he gave up 7 ER in 6.2 IP against Arizona in late July and a horrific 10 ER in 2.1 IP at Fenway Park in mid-August.

 At the end of the season, Hernández was 0-4 with a 20.57 ERA in those four miserable outings.
 In his 27 other starts, he was 18-5 with a sterling 2.25 ERA.
 Talk about a Jekyll and Hyde campaign!

-The 2016 season wasn’t quite as herky-jerky but it could best be described as average: he was 11-8 with a 3.82 ERA in 153.1 innings; Hernández missed nearly two months due to a strained calf, an injury sustained while celebrating a teammate’s home run.
+The 2016 season wasn’t quite as herky-jerky, but it could best be described as average: he was 11-8 with a 3.82 ERA in 153.1 innings; Hernández missed nearly two months due to a strained calf, an injury sustained while celebrating a teammate’s home run.
 It was the first time since his rookie season that Félix failed to log at least 190 innings.

 2017-19: Descent into Mediocrity